redbear/Duo/docs/arduino_board_package_installation_guide.md

 ## <span id="install-duo-board-package">Install Duo Board Package</span>

-We assume that you have installed Arduino IDE on your computer, or you have to [download](https://www.arduino.cc/en/Main/Software) and install it first.
+We assume that you have installed Arduino IDE 1.6.7 or above on your computer, or you have to [download](https://www.arduino.cc/en/Main/Software) and install it first.
 To install the board package for the Duo board, please walk through the following steps.

 1. Start Arduino IDE.